jordan4ibanez/mineos/README.md

 Please see the source code for more information.
 I would start in [programs/program.ts](https://github.com/jordan4ibanez/mineos/blob/main/mods/mineos/programs/programs.ts#L10) to see the underlying framework of a Program.

 Yes this does have ``System.out.println("hi")`` I don't recommend you use it.
 But you can if you want.
+This was added as a joke.

 ## Game controls